 17.2. check all Outstation clocks at each retrieval of metered data and synchronise as necessary to UTC according to the following process:

-The CDCA data retrieval Instation system shall, as part of an automated routine, at each data retrieval of Metered data synchronise Outstation Clocks to UTC.
+[CPxxxx-HK] The CDCA data retrieval Instation system shall, as part of an automated routine, at each data retrieval of Metered data synchronise Outstation clocks to UTC.

 The CDCA shall generate an error report for all Outstation clocks that will not auto synchronise and are > 9 seconds adrift.